EzioTheDeadPoet/SME-FT-/README.md

 Now what are the future plans,

-- I want to update this regulary, while also updating [Tales from the Northern Lands](https://eziothedeadpoet.github.io/Tales-from-the-Northern-Lands/)
+- I want to update this regularly, while also updating [Tales from the Northern Lands](https://eziothedeadpoet.github.io/Tales-from-the-Northern-Lands/)
 - A strong amount further in the future would be [SME(FT) - LL Edition](https://github.com/EzioTheDeadPoet/SME-FT-/issues/11) which I can see as well as very useful as a lot of LE players (active on LL) are slowly moving over to SE as well and could really benefit from this.
 Sadly I currently have not enough time to get to do it, as seen in the linked [Issue](https://github.com/EzioTheDeadPoet/SME-FT-/issues/11).

 ---

-## 6. Credits and Thanks
+## Credits and Thanks

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
 - Lively and LadyZeefa for encouraging me to make this list.